Blender (software): Suzanne

-In February 2002, it was clear that the company behind Blender, NaN, could not survive and would close its doors in March.
-Nevertheless, they put out one more release, Blender 2.25.
+In February 2002, the fate of the Blender software company, NaN, became evident as it faced imminent closure in March.
+Nevertheless, one more release was pushed out, Blender 2.25.
 As a sort of Easter egg and last personal tag, the artists and developers decided to add a 3D model of a chimpanzee head (called a "monkey" in the software).
 It was created by Willem-Paul van Overbruggen (SLiD3), who named it Suzanne after the orangutan in the Kevin Smith film Jay and Silent Bob Strike Back.

 Suzanne is Blender's alternative to more common test models such as the Utah Teapot and the Stanford Bunny.
 A low-polygon model with only 500 faces, Suzanne is included in Blender and often used as a quick and easy way to test materials, animations, rigs, textures, and lighting setups.
-It is as easily added to a scene as primitives such as a cube or plane.
+It is included as a primitive, alongside other meshes such as cubes and planes.

 The largest Blender contest gives out an award called the Suzanne Award.

-Release history

-The following table lists notable developments during Blender's release history: green indicates the current version, yellow indicates currently supported versions, and red indicates versions that are no longer supported (though many later versions can still be used on modern systems).